Rapha149/VoidTotem/README.md

   # If enabled, the totem has to be in the mainhand or the offhand, just like a normal totem.
   hasToBeInHand: true

-  # Whether to use a custom item and recipe for the totem item.
+  # Whether to use a custom item (and recipe) for the totem item.
   # If you made a mistake with the custom item you will be notified in the console and the item won't work.
   # Please note: if you've changed something for the recipe and reloaded the config you may have to rejoin for the changes to take effect.
   # Please also note: if you change the resulting item, earlier crafted totems will still work.
-  customRecipe: false
+  customItem: false

+  # Whether to add a recipe for the custom totem item.
+  # Only used when "customItem" is enabled.
+  # If disabled the custom totem item can only be obtained using the command.
+  enableRecipe: true

   # If enabled, and "customRecipe" is enabled, you won't be able to use the custom totems for normal totem resurrections.
   # This also applies for totems that were given to players using the command